source-academy/sourceror/README.md

 Sourceror should be used with [Sourceror Driver](sourceror-driver).
 On its own, Sourceror only compiles a validated ESTree to WebAssembly.
 Sourceror Driver invokes js-slang to convert Source to a validated ESTree, and then invokes Sourceror for the rest of the compilation process.
 Sourceror Driver also includes functionality to run the compiled WebAssembly binary.

-Sourcerer Driver is packaged as an NPM package `sourcerer` that bundles the compiled WebAssembly module.
+Sourceror Driver is packaged as an NPM package `sourceror` that bundles the compiled WebAssembly module.

 ```
-yarn add sourcerer
+yarn add sourceror
 ```

 To use in a web project, you need a bundler that can handle loading WebAssembly modules, such as Webpack 4 or above.